itpansic/AD8-DIN/README.md

 <br><br><br>
 README
 ===========================
-a Domoticz Plugin for one or more AD8-DIN 0-10V LED DIMMER which connects to a RS485-TCP router (USR-N520) running on the TCP SERVER mode.<br>
+a Domoticz Python Plugin for one or more AD8-DIN 0-10V LED DIMMER which connects to a RS485-TCP router (USR-N520) running on the TCP SERVER mode.<br>
+Current version: 0.1

 Introduce: